Learn & Grow/Health & Wellness/11 of the Best Rehabilitation Exercises for Back Pain

 7. Leg Lifts

-Leg lifts can improve flexibility in your legs and hips, as well as strengthening the pelvis and supporting back muscles.
+Leg lifts can improve flexibility in your legs and hips, as well as strengthen the pelvis and support back muscles.

 • Being on your hands and knees with your spine and pelvis in a neutral position.